 These documents are not to be construed as standards of care.
 All decisions regarding the care of a patient should be made by the physician in consideration of all aspects of the patient's specific medical circumstances.

-A comprehensive background paper, the Technical Review, provides the user of the Medical Position Statement with the evidence used to formulate a particular recommendation and the strength and character of that evidence.
+A comprehensive background paper, the technical review, provides the user of the clinical practice guideline with the evidence used to formulate a particular recommendation and the strength and character of that evidence.

 Gastroenterology and Clinical Gastroenterology and Hepatology (CGH) are members of the Medscape Publishers' Circle®, an alliance of leading medical publishers whose content is featured on Medscape.
 Medscape is part of the WebMD Medscape Health Network, a leading online health-care resource for professionals and consumers.